 6. When do I have to take the first steps?

 The first set of reporting standards highly focuses on double materiality and the quality of your sustainability information.
-As companies have to be compliant with this first set, from 1st of January 2024 onwards and all other large companies in 2025.
+NFRD compliant companies already have to be compliant with the CSRD from 1st of January 2024 onwards and all other large companies in 2025.
 Therefore, it is advised to start preparing as soon as possible.

 Your first steps in 2022 should be to: